Local equilibrium charge and spin currents in two-dimensional topological systems: Landauer-B uttiker equations

-where the conductance $\mathcal G_{\alpha,\beta}$ is given by Eq.~(\ref{conductance0}) in the main text.
-Notice that applying a voltage $V_\alpha-V_\beta>0$ we create a chemical potential difference $\mu_\alpha-\mu_\beta>0$ that induces a positive current $I_\alpha$, which means that Eq.~(\ref{ialpha2}) ensures a positive current flowing from the terminal with higher voltage to the terminal with lower voltage.
+where the conductance $\mathcal G_{\alpha\beta}$ is given by Eq.~(\ref{conductance0}) in the main text.
+Notice that applying a voltage $V_\alpha-V_\beta>0$ one creates a chemical potential difference $\mu_\alpha-\mu_\beta>0$ that induces a positive current $I_\alpha$, which means that Eq.~(\ref{ialpha2}) ensures a positive current flowing from the terminal with higher voltage to the terminal with lower voltage.

 Defining a diagonal transmission probability $\mathcal T_{\alpha\alpha}(E) \equiv \mathcal R_{\alpha}(E) - \mathcal N_{\alpha}(E)$, Eq.~(\ref{ialpha0}) can also be cast as